alces-software/flight-appliance-docs/docs/source/graphicaldesktop/graphicaldesktop.rst

     If prompted, you should supply the following password: JqQJWkA5

-Users need a VNC client to connect to the graphical desktop session - a list of tested clients is provided on the page `whatisit` page.
-Users with Mac clients can use the URL provided in the command output to connect to the session.
+Users need a VNC client to connect to the graphical desktop session - for a list of tested clients, see see :ref:`whatisit`.

+Users with Mac clients can use the URL provided in the command output to connect to the session; e.g. from the above example, simply enter ``vnc://alces:JqQJWkA5@52.49.121.188:5901``.
 Linux and Windows users should enter the IP address and port number shown into their VNC client in the format ``IP:port``.
-For example - for the output above, Linux and Windows client users would enter ``1.2.3.4:5901`` into their VNC client:
+For example - for the output above, Linux and Windows client users would enter ``52.49.121.188:5901`` into their VNC client:

 .. image:: vncclient.jpg
     :alt: VNC client configuration